 Start with a unique personal statement tailored specifically to you.
 Focus on who you are, what your strengths are and share the traits that make you a standout candidate for jobs in Accounting.
-In your CV, you need to address who you are, what you have to offer, what you are aiming for in your career and you need to let the reader understand the type of impact you will have in their company, should you be employed.
+Your personal statement should summarise your CV, which should address who you are, what you have to offer, and what you are aiming for in your career.
+Most crucially, you need to let the hiring manager, interviewer, or employer understand the type of impact you will have in their company, should you be employed.
+Our CV template includes a personal statement example to help you secure a job interview. employed.

 As the Payroll Clerk, I had to manage all tasks involved in processing payroll, including collecting timesheets, calculating wages, and ensuring employees receive their pay on time.